glimpse-editor/glimpse-editor.github.io/content/about.md

 ---
 title: "About (FAQs)"
-date: 2020-05-29T05:57:00+01:00
+date: 2020-07-06T19:47:00+01:00
 draft: false
 menu: "main"
 ---
 ## Contents {#contents}
-Glimpse is an open source image editor based on the GNU Image Manipulation Program.
-The goal is to experiment with new ideas and expand the use of free software.
+Glimpse Image Editor is an open source image editing program based on the GNU Image Manipulation Program 2.10.12.

+Glimpse NX is a completely new open source image editing program that is still in the early stages of development.

+The goal of both projects is to experiment with new ideas and expand the use of free software.

 ### Introduction
 - [What is the correct name for your project?](#what-is-the-correct-name-for-your-project)